 Fertilizer also has filler.
 So if you are looking at a bag that has 20-10-20 that adds up to 50.
 Which means there is 50 more percent of filler in the bag.
 Filler has no nutrients in it, but it’s important to also note that most bags come with filler.

 The difference between fertilizers two important types- slow release and quick release:

-- affects lawns from 3 to 10 weeks
+- Affects lawns for 3 to 10 weeks.

-- affects lawns from 1 week to 3 weeks
+- Affects lawns for 1 to 3 weeks.

 Another thing to consider when using organic fertilizer is that, since the levels of nitrogen is lower, a bag may read something like this: Nitrogen 5-3-2 instead of 20-10-20.
-That means there will have to be much more of the organic put on the lawn and the cost may add up to meet what the grass requires in North Texas.
+That means you’ll need to use much more of the organic product due to the lower percentage of nutrients.
+This is a good thing to keep in mind regarding cost-efficiency.